 In service tests on houses have shown that even 30 years on with good maintenance your home will continue to function the way in is supposed to .

-No. The material has been developed strictly to fill the enclosed space between inner lining and the outer cladding of exterior walls of buildings.
+Yes.
+The material has been developed to fill the enclosed space between inner lining and the outer cladding of exterior buildings.
+Can also do subfloors and internal walls for sound dampening.
+All installs have to be performed to Building Code standards and all situations will be checked by a licensed ThermoWall installer.

 Yes.
 Your licensed ThermoWall Installer will work with you to suit your particular needs.